Oxaide research workspace

 Case study 01

-The monthly close moved faster.
-Less time pulling records, fewer missing inputs, and a cleaner picture before sign-off.
+The review loop moved faster.
+Less time piecing together screenshots and notes, fewer blind spots, and a cleaner picture before the next week of trading.

-We pulled the source files, matched records, flagged what did not reconcile, and prepared the filing support materials.
-The team reviewed and signed off without the usual scramble for missing data.
+We pulled the trades, summarised the leak patterns, flagged what needed review, and prepared a trader-readable brief.
+The user reviewed it without the usual scramble for missing context.

 Case study 02